-Press the \blacktriangle or \checkmark button to highlight YCbCr (for component video with an NTSC signal) or YPbPr (for component video with an HDTV signal), or select Auto so the projector can automatically detect the Input A source type.
+Press the ▲ or ▼ button to highlight YCbCr or YPbPr, or select Auto so the projector can automatically detect the Component source type.
 Then press the Select button.

-Note:

-If an image does not appear, check the troubleshooting tips on page 57.
+Note: If an image does not appear, check the troubleshooting tips on page 56.